MirkoLouis/DTS-Prototype/README.md

 - **Automated Database Maintenance:** A daily scheduled task automatically prunes stale, pending documents to ensure database health.
 - **Dynamic Requirements:** The guest portal dynamically displays the required documents based on the selected purpose.
 - **Unique Tracking Code:** A unique tracking code is generated for every submission, allowing guests and staff to reference specific documents.
+- **QR Code Integration:** Automatically generates QR codes for tracking numbers on submission success pages.
+Records officers can scan QR codes via webcam or phone camera on the intake page to auto-populate the tracking code input field and trigger search.
 - **Interactive Route Management:** A drag-and-drop interface for Records Officers to easily view, modify, add, and delete steps in a document's route.
 - **Task Completion Interface:** Staff members can mark document steps as complete, automatically advancing the document to the next stage in its route.
 - **Responsive Dashboard Layouts:** All primary dashboards (`/intake`, `/tasks`, `/integrity-monitor`) are fully responsive, providing optimal viewing on both desktop (table view) and mobile (card view).